- 1 Learn How To Store Seeds For Years

 Rapid temperature changes won’t shock your seeds, but a quick temp change can cause moisture to condense inside your container, and it can be difficult to remove before you put your seeds away again.
 Letting it warm up naturally avoids this issue.

-For this reason, I recommend storing your seeds in boxes based on the planting season.
-After all, if you need to start seeds in February, there’s no point in pulling out seeds to start in July or August, and they can continue to stay stored away.
+For this reason, I recommend you organize your seeds in boxes based on the planting season.
+After all, if you to get ready to plant in February, there’s no point in starting seeds slated for July or August, and they can continue to stay stored away.

 How Long Are Seeds Good For?